Lab 18 - Introduction to PAUP*: Distance methods & Parsimony

 2. Make your own datafile using the dataset at the bottom of this page

 Now study the datafile itself.
 Note there are blocks of information and specifications on how many taxa (OTUs) and how many characters there are.
 This is a morphological dataset so the characters are numbers which correspond to the character state (e.g. 0 = feathers absent, 1 = feathers present).
-There is also a specification of what group for PAUP to consider the outgroup.
+There is also a specification of what group PAUP should consider the outgroup.

 3. Execute the datafile you made